 Except for an irritating little bit of reality.

-All that colour that you applied in all the time it has taken for your hair to grow as long as it is – it’s there, in your hair, deep in the follicle, affecting the colour outcome of every colour you apply on top of it.
+All that colour that you applied in all the time it has taken for your hair to grow as long as it is – it’s there, in your hair, deep in the follicle, affecting the colour outcome of any colour you apply on top of it.

 If you’re aware of colour build-up then you know exactly what could go wrong – darker, duller, flatter colour results creeping up on you each time you recolour.